momsane/16S_PacBio_dada2/README.md

 **Note 2:** to use `06_slurm_quantify_strains.sh`, you first need to create your custom database (see below) and run `05_slurm_assign_taxonomy.sh` with this custom database as `db2`.

-**Note 3:** while `06_slurm_quantify_strains.sh` with qPCR data, you might need to run it twice on separate subsets of samples if the 16S total abundance variable is different between samples (i.e., you have bees with 16S abundance normalized by actin abundance, and other samples with non-normalized 16S abundance).
-To do so, split your qPCR data table, create a config file for each sample type, and rename the output folder.
+**Note 3:** while `06_slurm_quantify_strains.sh` with qPCR data, you might need to run it twice on separate subsets of samples if the 16S total abundance variable is different between samples (*i.e.*, you have bees with 16S abundance normalized by actin abundance, and other samples with non-normalized 16S abundance).
+To do so, split your qPCR data table, create a config file for each sample type, and rename the output folder after running the script for each subset.

 ---